kyleniemeyer/PySPOD/JOSS/paper.md

 (ii) a low RAM [@towne2017,@schmidt2019a], and (iii) a streaming version [@schmidt2019b].
 The three versions differ in terms of I/O and RAM requirements.
 The low storage version allows faster computations, and it is intended for small datasets, or high RAM machines.
-The low RAM and streaming versions can handle large datasets, but they are typically slower than the low storage counterpart.
+The low RAM version can handle large datasets, but it is typically slower than the low storage counterpart.
+The streaming version is a streaming implementation of SPOD.
 The API to the library offers a flexible and user-friendly experience, and the library can be complemented with additional SPOD algorithms in an easy-to-implement way.
 The structure of the library and the use of Python enable efficient